jfishe/hand_soap/README.md

 the odd fractions of a teaspoon the recipe calls for.
 Measuring by weight is easier anyway.

+After regular use, we discovered the soap tends to dry our hands.
+Increasing the amount of oil from 3 to 6 g, solved the problem.
+So the revised recipe increases the amount of oil and reduces the water by the same amount to maintain the total at 12 oz and hit the target mass of 6 g in the 7 oz bottle.

+[^fractionated_coconut_oil]:

-[^fractionated_coconut_oil]: Fractionated coconut oil may solidify at cooler temperatures: Under our kitchen sink (exterior wall), the bottle solidified well above the freezing temperature.
+  Fractionated coconut oil may solidify at cooler temperatures: Under our kitchen sink (exterior wall), the bottle solidified well above the freezing temperature.
 We've relocated it to the bathroom vanity to see if it melts.
   It's probably best to use almond oil in the winter.